 When mixed with water, flaxseeds and chia seeds form a gel that can replace eggs in recipes like pancakes, quick breads, brownies, muffins, and cookies.
-You can replace each egg in a recipe with one flax or chia “egg”, which is made by mixing 1 tablespoon (7 g) of ground, raw flaxseeds or whole chia seeds with 2 ½ tablespoons (37 mL) of water and letting it sit for 5–10 minutes.
+You can replace each egg in a recipe with one flax or chia “egg,” which is made by mixing 1 tablespoon of ground, raw flaxseeds or whole chia seeds with 3 tablespoons of water and letting it sit for 5–10 minutes.
 You can either grind the flaxseeds at home or buy them already ground.
-However, pre-ground flaxseeds may have reduced nutritional content because they’ve been exposed to oxygen longer, which causes their polyunsaturated fats to break down.
+However, pre-ground flaxseeds may have reduced nutritional content because they’ve been exposed to oxygen longer, which causes their essential fats and other susceptible nutrients to break down.
 You can easily grind flax seeds at home with a food processor or coffee grinder.
 Make sure to store flax and chia in the refrigerator to prolong their shelf life and nutrient density.

 Some experimentation may be necessary when first incorporating flax or chia eggs into new recipes.
-The texture of the resulting baked good will be different with each type of seed.
-It also may not always be appropriate to make a 1:1 substitution in each recipe because these seeds will not bind or add structure exactly like an egg does.
+The texture of the resulting baked good may be different with each type of seed.

 Have you tried experimenting with these two seeds?
 If so, please share your experience below!

 Want to dive further into plant-based eating?

 Visit the blog for more plant-based articles here.